Information for Degree Candidates

-Please note: In order to participate in Commencement, all degree candidates must log into the Babson Portal where there will be a designated portlet for the Commencement Clearance Process.
-Here, candidates will view and complete the requirements necessary to pick up their cap and gown and participate in the ceremony.
-Requirements include fulfilling financial obligations, surveys, laptop return, etc. This site will be made available to degree candidates approximately two weeks before Commencement.
+In order to participate in Commencement, all degree candidates must log into the Babson Student Hub, where there will be a designated portlet for the Commencement Clearance Process (CCP).
+Here, candidates will view and complete the requirements necessary to pick up their cap and gown and participate in the ceremony, such as fulfilling financial obligations, completing surveys, and returning laptops.
+This site will be available to degree candidates approximately two weeks before Commencement.

 Tickets are not required for the master’s degree ceremony.

 How do I get my cap and gown?